Redocly/redoc/README.md

 With `node` installed, run by doing the following:

 ```
-node <path/to/redoc/cli/index.js> build <path/to/spec/file/or/url> --options=<path/to/options.json> --output=<path/to/custom/output/file/name.html>
+node <path/to/redoc/cli/index.js> build <path/to/spec/file/or/url> --options <path/to/options.json> --output=<path/to/custom/output/file/name.html>
 ```

-#### Versioned Options in the CLI
+#### Options Available to include

-If wanting to add versioning support in your build, you must create a JSON file with the following data structure (replace example values with any mock values):
+Custom DOP options are available to include within a local JSON file.

+Within your `options.json` in the root directory, specify the `siteTitle`, `backNavigationPath`, `versionData`, and/or `ignoreIncompatibleTypes` flag.

+The `siteTitle` and `backNavigationPath` properties are used to personalize the `SideMenuBackButton` UI and navigation.

+The `ignoreIncompatibleTypes` flag will silence only "Incompatible Types" errors in the build process.

+The `versionData` property enables and populates the `VersionSelector` dropdown for versioned OpenAPI specs.
+The structure is as follows:

 ```
 {